 This is the best part.
 These winnings are tax free and engaging in the practice doesn’t affect your credit score.
 So you won’t get in trouble with the authorities.

-If you find the business of calculating odds mind-boggling then online tools such as Heads&Heads take the weight off your bet-hungry brain.
+If you find the business of calculating odds mind-boggling then online tools can take the weight off your bet-hungry brain.
 Be vigilant yourself though!

 That leads us nicely from the pros to the cons…

 It won’t surprise you to hear this, but matched betting is not a fool proof way of making money.
 You’ve got to be careful and research what’s out there thoroughly.

 Get your thinking cap on.
 Read the Ts and Cs as would be expected with any financial arrangement.
 There are time restrictions on your free bet, for example.